Hitikus/Hitikus/README.md

 ### 🎯 Currently Focusing On

 - Building AI & game development projects for my portfolio
-- Trying to programm in Unity program
+- Building projects with Unity and learning C# scripting
 - Improving backend development skills with C++ and Python
 - Exploring internships and junior dev opportunities
 - Collaborating on open-source when possible